dxatscale/sfpowerscripts/prerequisites/scratchorgpool/README.md

 # Support Fields for ScratchOrg Pooling

-Deploy the following fields along with validation rule to a DevHub to get the associated scratch org commands working.
+Deploy the following additions to standard object "ScratchOrgInfo" such as a custom fields, validation rule, and workflow to a DevHub as prerequisites to enable the associated scratch org commands to work.

 ### How to deploy!

+- Clone sfpowerscripts repo

-Install the supporting fields and validation rule to DevHub
+- Install the supporting fields and validation rule to DevHub

-`cd src_salesforce_packages/scratchorgpool`
+`cd prerequisites/scratchorgpool`

 `sfdx force:source:deploy -p force-app -u Devhub -w 30`